askui/askui-dev-docs/docs/versioned_docs/version-0.16.0/askui-studio/03-All-Integrations/04-mongodb.md

 });
 ```

-You can now use the testdata in any subsequent test.
+You can now use the test data in any subsequent test.
 Let us try to click the buttons with the labels we just stored before.

 ```typescript
 it('should click on buttons with a label', async () => {